AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Data archiving

-_{Explain here how the data archiving feature will be implemented}_
+The data archiving feature will allow users to export their restaurant data in various formats (CSV, JSON) and import data from external sources.
+This feature will be implemented as a separate command that interacts with the Storage component to provide data export/import functionality.

 --------------------------------------------------------------------------------------------------------------------